-The Canon EOS 200D (called Canon SL2 in some regions) and the Leica V-LUX 2 are two digital cameras that were announced, respectively, in June 2017 and September 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Leica V-LUX 2 are two digital cameras that were officially introduced, respectively, in June 2017 and September 2010.
 The 200D is a DSLR, while the V-LUX 2 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a 1/2.3-inch (V-LUX 2) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 14 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 14 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Leica V-LUX 2

-An illustration of the physical size and weight of the Canon 200D and the Leica V-LUX 2 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 200D and the Leica V-LUX 2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica V-LUX 2 is notably smaller (13 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the V-LUX 2 are weather-sealed.